JuanCarlosRomeroC/Object-Detection/README.md

 # Object Detection

-This helps us to detect the objects in a given image.
-Used the YOLO Pretrained Model to detect the objects in an given Image.
+Used the YOLO Pretrained Model to detect the objects in a given Image.

 OpenCV dnn module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.
 When it comes to object detection, popular detection frameworks are